rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Installation Instructions**

 This extension isn't available using the `Extension Manager` flatpak.
 There appears to be some friction between the developer and the Gnome Project.
-At least that's what it seemed link on the Github Issues page.
+At least that's what it seemed like on the Github Issues page.
 So far I have not had any problems with the extension.
 Follow these instructions to install.

 Click this link [Systemd Manager](https://github.com/hardpixel/systemd-manager) to download the zip file of release V17.
 Version 17 supports Gnome 45/46/47.

 Right click on the zip file and select `Extract To..`.
 In the Files dialog that opens search for `~/.local/share/gnome-shell/extensions` and click `Select`.
-This will extract the file into a folder named `systemd-manager-v17`.
+This will extract the file into a folder named `systemd-manager-v17` under the `extensions` directory.
 Locate the folder in Files and rename it to `systemd-manager@hardpixel.eu`

 You will need to restart Ubuntu to activate the extension.

-One of files in the director is named `metadata.json` Below are the contents of the json file.
+One of files in the directory is named `metadata.json` Below are the contents of the json file.
 You can see the shell version the extension works with and the uuid.
-The uuid is the name of the directory containing the extension's configuration files.
+The uuid is the required name of the directory containing the extension's configuration files.
 I right clicked on `metadata.json` and used `Text Edit` to open the configuration file.

 ```json
 {